 Watch Your Drink Calories

 Between those refreshing margaritas and a hankering for a midday mimosa, a day off can be all the convincing you need to spend it imbibing.
 But making sure you watch your drink calories is important if you want to lose weight.
-Stick to one of these low-calorie cocktails , or skip the cocktails altogether for flavored water or some of these refreshing, hydrating snacks .
+Stick to one of these low-calorie cocktails , or skip the cocktails altogether and choose flavored water or some of these refreshing, hydrating snacks .

 Have Dessert For Breakfast